Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/dataset_analysis/scripts/Variant_population_analysis.md

     ## 9  ABCDEHGJ_01669       50  CDS
     ## 10 ABCDEHGJ_01671       21  CDS

-To compare the distribution of the number of variants per cds and per igr, we calculate variant rate that corresponds to the contig length (in bp) divided by the number of variants in this contig.
+To compare the distribution of the number of variants per CDS and per IGR, we calculate variant rate that corresponds to the contig length (in bp) divided by the number of variants in this contig.

     # We use the pangenome fasta file to obtain the size of each contig